Hello, Love, Again: Filming

-In June, Joross Gamboa, who was cast in the prequel movie Hello, Love, Goodbye, shared photos and videos in social media with fellow actors Alden Richards and Jeffrey Tam in Hong Kong for the shooting.
+In June, Joross Gamboa, who was cast in the prequel movie Hello, Love, Goodbye, shared photos and videos in social media with fellow actors Alden Richards and Jeffrey Tam in Hong Kong for the shooting, while the production and the rest of the cast moved and finished the shooting in Canada from July to August 2024.

-Principal photography commenced on July 26, 2024, in Calgary.
-Filming wrapped up on August 24, 2024.
+Principal photography commenced on July 26, 2024, in Calgary, Canada.
+Filming wrapped in up on August 24, 2024.

 Marketing

 On September 25, 2024, Star Cinema through its social media platforms, shared the movie's first teaser which garnered more than 10 million views in the first six hours after its release.

 On October 5, 2024, Star Cinema held a mall show at Ayala Malls Solenad in Laguna as part of its Hello Again Tour.
 The film's official poster was also revealed at the event.
+The movie had its release date revealed as November 13, 2024.

 During their second mall show for the Hello Again Tour held on October 8, 2024, at Vista Malls Taguig, the film's official trailer was first released.
 The trailer had more than 11 million views in 14 hours after its release across social media.